|

 his look straight at her,

-his awareness for those he met,
+for those he met,

 and she spied them then,